Carlsbad Caverns National Park Itinerary

 Take Self-Guided Tour

 It is the best option to admire this beauty.
 You have two options on the self-guided tour; take the elevator down to the “Big Room” or take a hike down via the Natural Entrance.
 Take shoes with excellent traction.
 No food or drink other than water is allowed in the cave, so a good water bottle is a must.
 Only bring plain water with you because the cave is home to a delicate ecosystem.
-Taking Self – Guided Tour is a minimum to do in our Carlsbad Caverns National Park Itinerary.
+Taking a Self-Guided Tour is a minimum to do in our Carlsbad Caverns National Park Itinerary.
+Remember that you must have a reservation to get to Carlsbad Cavern.

 Natural Entrance Trail